kkinnear/zprint/doc/reference.md

 #### :ns-justify

 This will make `ns` statements look more readable.
+It pulls together the styles `:require-justify`, `:require-macros-justify` and `:import-justify`.
+If you don't want all three, consider exploring just the one or two that you do want.

 For example: